 Many analyst firms predict an exponential increase in the number of connected devices in the near future.
-Gartner puts the figure at 26 billion devices by 2020, while others predict 50 billion.
-Even if these estimates are inaccurate by half, we’re still looking at a massive upswing in sensor devices generating unprecedented amounts of data that need to be intelligently analysed and acted upon.
+We’re looking at a massive upswing in sensor devices generating unprecedented amounts of data that need to be intelligently analysed and acted upon.

 The First Step